xmagpie/counsel-test/README.md

 Manual test directory selection will still be available with the help of prefix
 argument: `C-u M-x counsel-test-ctest`.

+If something goes wrong during test discovery, an error message will be shown in the echo area and you may view the discover function output in a dedicated
+buffer: `*counsel-test-<program>-log*`.

 ## Customization
 This package contains several variables that allow certain customization on the per-project basis.
 They have sensible defaults but it is strongly recommended to